 Execute Unattended Automation

 If we wish to execute our test cases automatically without manual interventions, we will need to schedule our tests.
 With Leapwork, we can configure the time recurrence of the schedule, which will enable us to test even when we are away from the office.

 Continuous testing is the process of executing automated tests as part of the software delivery pipeline in order to get early feedback for each release candidate.
 It advances and stretches out test automation to address the complexity and pace of application development and delivery.
 We can use the Leapwork schedule functionality to achieve continuous testing with minimal effort.

 Achieve Parallel Testing

 Parallel Testing implies testing various applications or sub-components of one application simultaneously to decrease testing time.
 Parallel tests consist of two or more parts (projects or project suites) that check the different flows or functional attributes of an application.
 These flows are executed on individual computers or devices simultaneously.
 The ability to test more than one application part "in parallel" enables us to reduce test time and become more efficient.
 The use of schedules in Leapwork is strongly recommended for parallel testing.

 Implement CI/CD Pipeline

-A CI/CD pipeline is the foundation of a cutting edge DevOps setup.
+A CI/CD pipeline is the foundation of a cutting-edge DevOps setup.
 It overcomes any issues among development and operations teams by automating the building, testing, and deployment of applications.
 Automated pipelines remove manual errors, provide standardized development feedback loops, and enable fast product iterations.
-LEAPWORK's Public REST API enables you to use schedules to support the implementation of a CI/CD pipeline.
+Leapwork's Public REST API enables us to use schedules to support the implementation of a CI/CD pipeline.